Hopp til hovedinnholdETIAS is a new travel authorisation that will apply to visa‑exempt travellers visiting most European countries, including Norway.

 How do you apply?

 Applications are submitted through an online application form, which will become available once ETIAS is introduced.
-Applying for The ETIAS travel authorisation will cost 20 EUR.

 Beware of scammers